 You can see the latest NSW Department of Health information here:

 With a constantly growing list of Frequently Asked Questions:

 As well as their online symptom checker tool:

 Transport for NSW has also set up a dedicated website here:

 Q. What else do I need to know?

-Remember, the nature of the current situation means there are going to be questions that have no answers at this point; we are in uncharted territory.
+Remember, the nature of the current situation means there are going to be questions that have no answers; we are in uncharted territory.
 No one knows what the future is going to look like in some respects.